kumar6809/student-first-repository/README.md

 # student-first-repository
-this my Furst reposoty in remote
+this my First repository in remote , changes made in remote manually